mvujovich/IA22/README.md

 <p>Created for IB CS 2020-22</p>

 ### TODOs (ordered, with date):
-- WED: Allow users to log out from the side menu
 - WED: Sort posts chronologically for all table views of posts
 - WED: Update posts/post list in real time (table view)
 - THURS: Add checkboxes for categories in the upload view